 For progesterone that means the following:

-- Making sure that any progesterone you take bypasses the first metabolism from the liver (normally progesterone is secreted straight into your blood stream) -> this means preference on creams/gels instead of oral progesterone
+- Making sure that any progesterone you take bypasses the first metabolism from the liver (normally, progesterone is secreted straight into your bloodstream) -> this means preference for creams/gels instead of oral progesterone

 - Taking progesterone when it would naturally be high during the menstrual cycle (during the last 2 weeks or the luteal phase)